robyftp/Tree/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## I cut my finger chopping cheese, but I think that I may have grater problems.